Vonage/vonage-video-js-api-network-test/README.md

     a relayed session, the client *may* still succeed in using the Vonage Video API session, although it may fail if the relayed session requires use of a TURN server.

     * `'logging'` -- The test could not connect to the Vonage Video API logging server.
-The OpenTok.js library periodically logs data (such as video and audio quality) to this server.
+The Vonage Video web client SDK library periodically logs data (such as video and audio quality) to this server.
 The client can still connect to a Vonage Video API session, however Vonage will not collect data that may help you debug issues with the session, using tools like [Vonage Video API